 Male bees from the surrounding area are attracted to nests as they produce virgin queens at this time of year (May-June).
 The males dance around the entrance to the nest (c.
 15-30 at a time) and then catch the virgin queens as they exit the nest.
 Then they fall to the ground and mate, the mated queen then goes to look for a new home.
 Therefore one nest can produce several in the local area.

-Unlike native bumblebees and honeybees they are prolific to say the least, for example in Southport earlier this year I found 4 nests in a row of 6 houses and as such the number of bees was causing some of the neighbours a great deal of concern.
+Unlike native bumblebees and honeybees they are prolific to say the least, for example in Southport last year I found 4 nests in a row of 6 houses and as such the number of bees was causing some of the neighbours a great deal of concern.

 Therefore whilst there may be a global issue with the number of bees (specifically honeybees) tree bees are not rare.